shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/erc1155-721-20-pos-bridge-sdk.md

 npm install @maticnetwork/maticjs --save npm install @truffle/hdwallet-provider --save
 ```
-## Trasnfering ERC-1155
+## Transferring ERC-1155
-In order to trasnfer ERC-1155 tokens we call `approveERC1155ForDeposit` and `depositSingleERC1155ForUser` function respectively.
+In order to transfer ERC-1155 tokens, we call the `approveERC1155ForDeposit` and `depositSingleERC1155ForUser` functions respectively.

-### Approve
+## Approve
 To **approve** the **Ethereum Predicate Contract** we just need to call the `approveERC1155ForDeposit` function.
 The code for this is straightforward:

 ```javascript